Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 \subsection{Transport origins, destinations, and items}

-We begin by examining the transport origins and destinations as well as the transported items.
-As already described in Section~\ref{sec:search}, the focus of the literature search is on papers that cover at least the context of patient transport within hospitals or between hospitals.
-However, integrated problems with other kinds of transports also occurred during the search.
-Therefore, Figures~\ref{fig:locations} and~\ref{fig:goods} show the absolute frequencies of the transport origins / destinations and the transported items, respectively, in the relevant literature.
+We begin by examining the transport origins and destinations, as well as the transported items.
+As already stated in Section~\ref{sec:search}, the focus of this review is on intra-hospital patient transport, i.e., transport of patients within a hospital building or complex or between different hospitals.
+However, some of the selected papers also consider other kinds of transports.
+Therefore, Figures~\ref{fig:locations} and~\ref{fig:goods} show the distribution of the transport origins / destinations and the transported items, respectively, in the relevant literature.